braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/retargeting/quikly.md

 # Quikly

+{:.subintro}
-> [Quikly][1], an urgency marketing platform, leverages psychology to motivate consumers, so brands can immediately increase response around their key marketing initiatives.
+[Quikly][1], an urgency marketing platform, leverages psychology to motivate consumers, so brands can immediately increase response around their key marketing initiatives.

 The Braze and Quikly partnership allows you to accelerate conversions on events within a Braze customer journey.
 Quikly does this by using urgency psychology to motivate consumers in fun — and instant — ways.
 For example, brands can use Quikly to immediately acquire new email and SMS subscribers directly into Braze or to motivate other key marketing objectives like downloading your mobile app.